Is a Master’s Degree in Accounting Worth It?

 Why Wait?
 Choose a Specialization

-- Management Accounting
+• Management Accounting

-Christie Conticchio '14G was unsure where her master's in accounting would take her.
+Christie Conticchio, a 2014 graduate from SNHU with a master's in accounting.Christie Conticchio '14G was unsure where her master's in accounting would take her.
 "There were so many various options," she said.
 "Do I go into taxes?
 Do I do the books for a company?"

-Specialize with a Concentration in Auditing
+Specialize with a Certificate in Business Analytics for Accounting

 Yet another direction to take with your accounting career is to investigate fraud by becoming a forensic accountant.
-You can learn how to apply forensic accounting principles to complex financial transactions, such as mergers and acquisitions, bankruptcies and contract disputes, by pursuing a master's in forensic accounting.
+You can learn how to apply forensic accounting principles to complex financial transactions, such as mergers and acquisitions, bankruptcies and contract disputes, by pursuing a graduate certificate in forensic accounting.
 You’ll also discover how forensic accounting findings are used in court cases to prosecute white-collar criminals.

 Graduates from these programs can move into jobs in which they evaluate, review and describe financial and business matters in a variety of settings, including accounting firms, insurance companies, law offices and governmental agencies.

-A management accounting degree is a good option if you're interested in working in and leading the accounting division of a business, nonprofit or government agency rather than as a CPA.
+A management accounting certificate is a good option if you're interested in working in and leading the accounting division of a business, nonprofit or government agency rather than as a CPA.
 Instead of preparing tax documents, management accountants more often work as controllers to manage an organization's books, including accounts payable and receivable, payroll and more.

 Learn more about what management accounting is.